Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with Tinley Park’s MS4 Program

-Dethatching exposes bare soil, increasing the risk of erosion and sediment runoff into the Lake Michigan watershed.
-Tinley Park’s MS4 (Municipal Separate Storm Sewer System) permit, in coordination with the Illinois EPA Water Quality & Watershed Management and the Clean Water Act, requires immediate stabilization of dethatched areas.
+After dethatching, exposed clay soils are highly susceptible to erosion and sediment runoff, which can impact the Lake Michigan watershed.
+Tinley Park’s MS4 (Municipal Separate Storm Sewer System) program, in coordination with the Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare soil.
 Best practices include:

 16250 S. Oak Park Ave., Tinley Park, IL 60477